Al Davis: AFL commissioner (1966)

-Back with the Raiders
+Back with the Raiders (1966–2011)

 After resigning as AFL commissioner, Davis formed a holding company, A.D.
-Football, Inc. and returned to his old club as one of three general partners, along with Wayne Valley and Ed McGah.
-He owned a 10% stake in the team, and was also named head of football operations.
-From this day onward, Davis was operating head of the franchise; Valley and McGah largely left the Raiders in Davis' hands.
+Football, Inc., and returned to the Oakland Raiders as one of three general partners, along with Wayne Valley and Ed McGah.
+He was also named head of football operations.
+Although he only owned a 10% stake in the team, Davis was now operating head of the franchise and would remain so for the next 45 years.
+Valley and McGah largely left the Raiders in Davis's hands.